 The course will provide a thorough understanding of child development, psychological concepts, principles and theories involved in the teaching-learning process.
 This course will also cover current cognitive theories of learning and brain-based learning studies used in today's classroom.
-Session: As Needed (GR)
+This course is a pre-requisite offered by Coopersmith, not by Daemen, for the Alt Cert programs only.
+(GR)